 The Company accounts for impairment of long-lived assets in accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived assets," and EITF 04-3, "Mining Assets: Impairment and Business Combinations."
 SFAS No. 144 establishes a uniform accounting model for long-lived assets to be disposed of.
 Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-If events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-If events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-If events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-If events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-If events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-If events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-If events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-If the sum of the undiscounted future cash flows (excluding interest), resulting from the use of the asset and its ultimate disposition.
+If events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable, the Company estimates the undiscounted future cash flows (excluding interest), resulting from the use of the asset and its ultimate disposition.
 If the sum of the undiscounted cash flows (excluding interest) is less than the carrying value, the Company recognizes an impairment loss, measured as the amount by which the carrying value exceeds the fair value of the asset, determined principally using discounted cash flows.